 Difficulty Rating: ★★★☆☆

-While it may not be a high waterfall, the one at Van Campens Glen is certainly unique.
-With the narrow corridor of water rushing through the rock, this is definitely a great moderate hike to check out in the Delaware Water Gap area.
-With the rocky trail, we suggest being very careful when it’s rainy or there could be snow or ice.
+While it may not be a high waterfall, the one at Van Campen’s Glen is unique.
+With the narrow corridor of water rushing through the rock, this is a great moderate hike to check out in the Delaware Water Gap area.
+We suggest being very careful with the rocky trail when it’s rainy or there could be snow or ice.

 - 1.6 Miles – Round Trip